Last updated on 30 April 2021

 For a quick brain boost, try sprinkling blueberries on your cereal, adding them to your morning juice or snacking on them at work.

-Things that hurt your memory
+Factors that affect your memory

 Approximately 44% of Singaporeans sleep less than seven hours a night on weekdays, many preferring instead to stay up using their mobile phones in bed.